Dunlap Man Indicted, Charged with Attempted 1st Degree Murder in Officer-Involved Shooting Investigation

 On January 12th, the Hamilton County Grand Jury returned indictments, charging Stockwell with three counts of Attempted First Degree Murder, one count of Aggravated Assault, one count of Carjacking, one count of Possession of a Firearm with Prior Felony Conviction, and one Count of Possession of a Firearm During the Commission of a Dangerous Felony.

 On January 17th, Stockwell was transferred from the Sequatchie County Jail, where he was being held on unrelated charges.
-He was booked into the Hamilton County Jail on a $225,000 bond.
+He was booked into the Hamilton County Jail and Detention Center on a $225,000 bond.

 The charges and allegations referenced in this release are merely accusations of criminal conduct, not evidence.
 The defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt and convicted through due process of law.